Community Transportation Academy (CTA)

 When does the class meet?

-The class meets on Wednesdays from 4-6pm for ten weeks in Winter/Spring 2024, starting February 7 and concluding April 17.
-There will be no class March 27.
+The class meets on Wednesdays from 4-6pm for nine weeks in Fall 2024, starting September 4 and concluding October 30.

 Is the class in-person or virtual?

 Both!
-Five in-person sessions will take place at Beloit College (exact location TBA) and five virtual sessions will take place on Zoom.
-Class materials will be available on Google Classroom.
+Four in-person sessions will take place at in Kenosha and five virtual sessions will take place on Zoom.
+Class materials will be available online.

 Is there homework?